lovely-io/lovely.io-stl/ui/slideshow/README.md

 * `autoplay` - automatically swap the items on the list
 * `delay` - delay between switches in the autoplay mode
 * `loop` - start from the beginning when finished

+options can be used with the `Slideshow` class constructor or specified in JSON format inside of the `data-slideshow` attribute of your `UL` element

 ## Public API